Language-Research-Technology/ldaca-website/content/news/events/2023/atap-tools-text-analysis/index.md

 ---
 title: "Australian Text Analytics Platform: New tools for text analysis"
-description: "The main means of delivery for ATAP is Jupyter notebooks and this half-day workshop began with a brief introduction to notebooks for participants not already familiar with the technology.
+description: "The main means of delivery for the Australian Text Analytics Platform (ATAP) is Jupyter notebooks and this half-day workshop began with a brief introduction to notebooks for participants not already familiar with the technology.
 The main body of the workshop introduced two tools made available by ATAP, and the session ended with a short summary of other tools being developed in recent work."
 layout: event
 image: "https://languages-cultures.uq.edu.au/files/26797/ISLE%207%20logo.png"
 link: "https://languages-cultures.uq.edu.au/isle7"